Hiususm/sec-13f-filings/README.md

 - PostgreSQL
 - Node.js
 - Yarn
+- - for yarn to work on windows you need to set python2 from the ms-toolbox in your path: "C:\Users\[Your..User]\.windows-build-tools\python27\"

 Setting up each of these is beyond the scope of this readme, but if you don't know where to begin, I'd recommend the official [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) guide.
 A future improvement to this repo could be to include a Docker container to help with environment setup